julien-muke/aws-websocket-api/README.md

-👉 We are going to say follow the same steps and create two more Lambda
+👉 We are going to follow the same steps and create two more Lambda